dojo/framework/docs/en/resource/supplemental.md

 ### Resource key

-When a widget works with multiple sets of resource `Optiona` at the same time, a `key` should be passed for each to the middleware initialiser.
-This enables the data middleware to differentiate between each of the `Options` objects it is dealing with.
+When a widget needs to work with multiple sets of resource `Options` at the same time, a unique `key` should be passed  to the middleware initializer for each `Options` set.
+This enables the data middleware to correctly differentiate between multiple resource options.

 ```ts
 const { getOptions: getOptionsAlpha } = data({ key: 'alpha' });